DataDog/datadog-agent/cmd/agent/android/README.md

-# Datadog Agent 6 on Android
+# [BETA] Datadog Agent 6 on Android

+**This feature is in beta and its options or behavior might break between minor or bugfix releases of the Agent.**

 ## Requirements